 There are performance differences between spinning platter hard drives and SSD storage, just as there are differences between NAS, SAN dedicated ECC DDR4 RAM, etc. If a hosting company equips their VPS accounts using different RAM and/or storage than their Shared Hosting accounts, there can be performance differences.

-You can count on the fact that KnownHost equips VPS, Shared Hosting and Reseller Accounts with high performance hardware, software and networking.
+You can count on the fact that KnownHost equips VPS, Web Hosting and Reseller Accounts with high performance hardware, software and networking.
 There’s no need to look for excuses or disclaimers – all KnownHost accounts are fast.
 There are no secret switches we flip to charge you extra to get 10x, 20x or 50x faster than our other accounts.
 They’re all FAST!

 Count on the fact that VPS Hosting is going to be faster than Shared Hosting when you’re comparing products from within the same company, most all of the time.
 Some bargain providers who don’t include managed hosting as their standard offer (KnownHost offers all managed hosting plans) will have questionable speeds across a range of products.

 The best way to get fast hosting is to choose a highly rated hosting provider that uses exclusively high performance hardware, software and premium networking, like KnownHost.